The Goa Connection – Chapter 5

 Squatting over a wood fire in the centre of the courtyard, Lars Pettersen, a slim, bare-chested Norwegian, about thirty with long blond hair, hitched up blue denim jeans and carried on cooking fish in a buckled and bent pan.
 A mouth-watering aroma of fish and wood smoke wafted around as the food loudly sizzled and spat oil.
 Sitting crossed legged on the flagstones next to him, his girlfriend Inger busily prepared salad on a flat piece of wood.

-Lars looked up as Katie joined them round the fire, grinning broadly.
+Lars looked up, grinning broadly, as their new friend joined them round the fire.
 “Well!
 Look who’s here!
 Have we got news for you, Miss Katie Barnes.”

 Katie gasped, clamping a hand to her mouth.
 “What?
 Er—I mean . . .”
 She slowly sat down beside Inger.